CREWS WILL BOAT IN RACE ORDER (the LOWEST number boating first).

 Once you've turned, proceed back to your landing stages.
 Crews returning upstream to the boathouses must keep close to the West Bridgford bank.

-Those crews returning to Holme Pierrepont should continue down the centre of the river, keeping a close watch for other river traffic.
-Note: when not in a race, you should always pass through the County (inside) arch of Lady Bay Bridge when heading downstream - for clarity, this is the right-hand arch as viewed by the cox.
+Those crews returning to Holme Pierrepont should continue downstream, following the normal rules of the river - boats should keep close to the south (County) bank and avoid the middle of the river.
+Importantly, you should pass through the County (inside) arch of Lady Bay Bridge (this is the rightmost arch as viewed by the cox).

 Crews are still under the rules of the event when returning to the landing stages.
 Failure to follow the directions of the finish or bank marshals could lead to disqualification.